Why You Should Get an EU Pet Passport

 Your EU Pet Passport does not require a photo of your pet, and you’re completely free to add one if you like.

 We’ve used the EU pet passport for traveling in South America and back to the US.
-Though issued in Europe, it still simplified border crossings because all of the necessary documentation was in one place.
+Though issued in Europe and designed for the European Pet Travel Scheme, it still simplified border crossings because all of the necessary documentation was in one place.

 - How Fly Internationally with a Dog